amirkalron/aws-rpc-tunneling/README.md

 ## What is it?
-The common solution to enable RPC call behind firewall\proxy is to use SSH tunneling.
+The common solution to enable RPC calls behind firewall\proxy is to use SSH tunneling.

 ##### What Are SSH  disadvantages?
 - P2P architecture,not suitubale for common cloud multi machine architecture.